 Justin Langlois, An incomplete glossary of sustenance, AKA, 2017 (PAVED Arts billboard: We are the River by Susan Shantz and Barbara Reimer)

-Justin Langlois (Vancouver, Lead Artist) with Alana Bartol (Calgary), Lisa Hirmer (Guelph), Vanessa Kwan (Vancouver), Michael Peterson (Saskatoon), Marcel Petit (Saskatoon), Janelle Pewapsconias (Saskatoon), Jordan Schwab (Saskatoon), Holly Schmidt (Vancouver)
+Justin Langlois (Lead Artist, Vancouver) with Alana Bartol (Calgary), Lisa Hirmer (Guelph), Vanessa Kwan (Vancouver), Michael Peterson (Saskatoon), Marcel Petit (Saskatoon), Janelle Pewapsconias (Saskatoon), Holly Schmidt (Vancouver) and Jordan Schwab (Saskatoon)

 Curated by Tarin Dehod, organized with Yvonne Hanson

-Developed by Justin Langlois, for AKA in collaboration with CHEP Good Food Inc., Locals Only is a large-scale multi-year art project that explores food security, community-led resource development, and intergenerational exchange in Saskatoon’s core neighbourhood of Riversdale.
-As one of the oldest neighbourhoods in the city, Riversdale hosts some of the most diverse and culturally rich communities in the region, and yet is simultaneously facing unprecedented pressures from encroaching gentrification along with long-standing challenges related to accessing locally-sourced sustenance.
+Developed by Justin Langlois, for AKA in collaboration with CHEP Good Food Inc., Locals Only is a large-scale multi-year art project that explores food security, community-led resource development, and intergenerational exchange in Saskatoon’s core neighbourhoods.
+As organizations based in Riversdale, one of the oldest neighbourhoods in the city, AKA and CHEP recognize that Saskatoon core neighbourhoods host some of the most diverse and culturally rich communities in the region, and yet many are simultaneously facing unprecedented pressures from encroaching gentrification along with long-standing challenges related to accessing locally-sourced sustenance.
 The project responds to these critical issues in the form of a mobile food service truck that deploys socially engaged art, local knowledge, and long-form hospitality to cultivate a community-based exploration of reciprocity by redeploying symbolic representations of gentrification into the hands of longtime community residents.

 Locals Only will operate as an elder-guided, artist-designed, and youth-operated mobile programming space, and will serve as a platform for intercultural dialogue and intergenerational capacity building by sharing traditional knowledge around food, hospitality, and community development.
 Beginning in 2017, the project extends until June 2019, and will encourage meaningful participation from community-based youth and elders, as well as deep collaboration with local and national artists.